oh-facts/cpu_raytracer/docs/game.md

 Perhaps we can do something like this.
 Dead pixels are just black squares that get rendererd randomly (fixed positions).
 Also now i do the candy colored background "static" since the noise is very distracting

+Another idea for a puzzle. game says "Sorry for making you wait for so long.
+I will have to put you on hold.
+I will be back before the logo hits a corner."
+DVD logo thing happens.

 12. loading bar should be identical to snake.

 14. Don't call them waves.
 Call them stages.